kcm3394/repertoire-api/README.md

 ## Operations

-Once the repo has been downloaded and the application is running, the Swagger UI can be accessed at http://localhost:8080/swagger-ui.html.
+The Swagger UI can be accessed at https://vocalistsrepertoire.herokuapp.com/swagger-ui.html.

 Below are sample JSONs for POST actions to run through Swagger.
+User needs to be created to do authenticated commands.
+A composer must be created before songs can be added - use the assigned ID in the ID field when adding a song.

 ### Create a User